bwjjohnson/workflow/README.md

 workflow
 ========

-A jQuery plugin to assist in creating dynamic workflow websites.
+A jQuery plugin to assist in creating dynamic workflow webpages.